hithere-at/shin/README.md

 ```

 ### Arguments
-When you are using the `run` command, you can use the provided arguments to tune the game to your liking (e.g run on discrete GPU)
+When you are using the `run` command, you can use the provided arguments to tune the game to your liking (e.g run on discrete GPU).
+Run `$ shin help for details`,

-- `--nv-prime-offload` Run the game on discrete GPU instead of built-in CPU graphics (for NVIDIA user with proprietary driver only)
-- `--prime-offload` Same as above but this is for open source drivers
-- `--game-mode` Enable Feral Interactive Game Mode, result may vary
+### Configuration
+You can configure your game manually by editing the file located at `~/.local/share/shin/mess.vars`.

 #### Why does this exist
 I have been using a specific game launcher and evertime i try to setup my games, it usually doesnt end up well.
 Some game have a weird GLX error and some game doesnt have DXVK installed even though i have turned on the option.
 This project wouldnt exist if its not because of my frustration.